Russel Williams - Looking Through the Horse’s Eyes

 Iain: And so for several weeks you just walked and did odd jobs?

-Russel: Yes walked, there was nothing.
+Russel: Yes.
 And then one beautiful sunny day I was walking across the moors in Devon and I came across a showman sitting in his broken down van.
-Sitting on the steps having a pot of tea and he offered me one as I approached.
-He gave me a job if I could get to Newquay by morning, about seventy miles away.
+He was sitting on the steps having a pot of tea and offered me one as I approached.
+He offered me a job if I could get to Newquay by morning, about seventy miles away.
 He gave me a meal and a note to take with me.
-Because he’d got a - he’d started a tiny little bit of a circus.
-He’d borrowed four animals to go and his children were acrobats and so on.
-I said, ‘Okay, pound a week, and food, that’ll do me.’
-Somehow I made the seventy miles to meet them as they left that place - survived.
+He’d started a tiny circus.
+He’d borrowed four animals to go and his children were acrobats, and so on.
+Somehow I made the seventy miles and met them as they were leaving.
 And I was with them until the end of the season.
-We finished up in Helmsby, Yorkshire.
-And he and his family went back to winter quarters in Brownhills, left me up there with the horses to keep them there for a few days and he came back with a horse box to pick ‘em up and when he did he dropped me off in Chesterfield, said ‘There is a friend of mine.
-He wants a good man, he’s on the theatre there, here’s a job for you’, so I went.
-So now I arrived I’d got a dozen animals to look after.
+Then I took a job in Chesterfield, looking after horses.

 Iain: And you formed this special relationship with the horses.

 Russel: You can’t not love these animals when you live with them, day and night.
 You live with them, you sleep with them, 24 hours a day, and you can’t not care.
 I thought if I could understand their true nature, I could care for them even better.
 And I set myself that task, to understand their nature, without allowing myself to form any opinions whatsoever.
 That took a bit of doing, but after three months I stopped thinking.

 Iain: For three months you just focused on the animals?